milesperry81/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

-- The Hyperdrive experiment was restricted to a single Logistic Regression model only and the choice of hyperparameter was contrained by the hyperparameter space set by myself.
+- The Hyperdrive experiment was restricted to a single Logistic Regression model only and the choice of hyperparameter was constrained by the hyperparameter space set by myself.
 I would like to explore a larger hyperparameter space and see if this improves the Logistic Regression model.

 - Running AutoML for a greater number of iterations and allowing it to explore more variations in models and hyperparamters may see improvements in the best model accuracy.